tanannii/GA_Project/README.md

 ### Conclusions/recommendations
 The new SAT format has attracted more students and has increased the participation rate.
 On the other hand, participation rate for ACT has dropped.
+However, we do see a greater proportion of students who take both SAT and ACT.

 Although the average score of SAT has dropped, the median score of SAT has increased slightly.

 Looking at the details of the score, on the whole, scores for Math has improved.
 This could signal that more mathematically strong students are attracted by the change in format, and have decided to try SAT (instead of ACT).

-To gain further insights, we should also look into which states has the biggest change in SAT's participation rate.
-Analyzing this group of data might help to find stronger signals on the impact of the change in SAT format.
+States who used to participate mainly in ACT, is now taking up SAT.
+Students are choosing to take up SAT (on top of ACT) to have a chance in both.